- Lyme Disease

 Appropriate antibiotics are the key, as they are in most cases of bacterial infection.
 The challenge encountered is that infected bone has less oxygen and blood flow than standard tissue.
 Indeed, bone receives less blood flow even at the best of times, making delivery of drugs more difficult.

 This is where our Calgary naturopathic doctors come in…..Hyperbaric oxygen therapy.
-Hyperbaric Oxygen Therapy (HBOT) is the ideal complement to standard medical treatment with antibiotics.
+Hyperbaric Oxygen Therapy (HBOT) is a great complement to standard medical treatment with antibiotics.
 Not only can it return oxygen and blood flow to normal (or better), it also increases the killing power your body possesses against the bacterial invaders.
 Results of clinical studies in this area are exciting.
-For example, HBOT cured 70% of patients with spinal osteomyelitis complicated with other conditions or that had failed to respond to conventional treatment alone.
+For example, HBOT cured 70% of patients with spinal osteomyelitis complicated with other conditions or that had failed to respond to conventional treatment alone according to the research.

 It is important to use all the best tools available to resolve negatively life-altering conditions such as osteomyelitis as soon as possible.
-Along with antibiotics and other standard treatments, Hyperbaric Oxygen Therapy has proven to be a key component of successful treatment of osteomyelitis.
+Along with antibiotics and other standard treatments, Hyperbaric Oxygen Therapy is a great adjunctive therapy for osteomyelitis.

 We take for granted that our body heals itself.
 We get a scratch from a nail, cuts from scissors, and burns from a skillet, then take care of the wound as best we know how.
 After that we do not think about it.
 In a few days we see significant change, and perhaps even complete healing.